Caluril/Ozzis_Addon/README.md

         1. /dm acc - Deletes all Account-wide macros<br/>
         2. /dm char - Deletes all Character-wide macros<br/>
         3. /dm all - Deletes all Account-wide and Character-wide macros<br/>
-* Reset all ActionBars - /ract<br/>Adds /ract slash command that resets ALL action bars, all abilities will be removed.
+* Reset all ActionBars - /ract<br/>Adds /ract slash command that resets ALL action bars, all abilities will be removed.<br/>
+If there's anything you would like added or changed etc please let me know in Discord